-Become a Member of the JMU Chapter
+Become a Friend of the JMU Chapter

 Your concerns are our concerns.
 Your voice gets amplified with our voices.
 We are here to educate faculty on their rights but also to listen to their concerns and act on it.
 We can work stronger together and ensure the support of academic freedom, shared governance (active involvement of faculty in decision-making processes and priority-setting), transparency, work load, job security… and many other rights we have as faculty.
 All faculty of all ranks are invited to join.